rantahar/debugging-c-cpp/index.rst

 ........

 Talking of pointers, they are commonly cited as the hardest thing to understand in C and C++.
+The main problem with pointers is that they allow you to do bad things by mistake.
+In fact, you often have to actively do something (free memory) to avoid doing bad things.

 At its core, a pointer is a variable that contains an address in memory.
 In C, this is really all it is.
 In modern C++, you have a choice between a few pointer types that are all safer than the basic C pointer.

 Memory issues are probably the most common problems you will face in C, and are common in C++ as well.
 Memory issues include